ruuda/rcl/docs/syntax.md

 # Syntax

 RCL is a superset of json.
-This means that RCL supports literals for the following data types:
+Any json document is a valid RCL expression which evaluates to itself as json.
+RCL furthermore features the following constructs.

 ## Booleans